Emily-Nilsen/promptutor/src/pages/docs/translation.md

 ---

-## Generate Ideas
+## Translate Languages

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur.

-### Generate Ideas
+### Translation in context

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
 Consequatur et cum atque mollitia qui quia necessitatibus.

 {% callout type="warning" title="Prompt formula" %}
-Can you provide [number] ideas for a [format] about [subject] for [target audience], focusing on [topics], with [additional context]?
+Can you give a translation of the phrase "[phrase]" used during an [event] into [language]?
 {% /callout %}

 {% callout title="Example 1" %}
-Can you provide 4 ideas for a team-building workshop for corporate professionals, focusing on effective communication, conflict resolution, and fostering a positive work environment, with an emphasis on experiential learning activities?
+Can you give a translation of the phrase "Congratulations on your achievement!" used during a graduation ceremony into Spanish?
 {% /callout %}

 {% callout title="Example 2" %}
-Can you provide 3 ideas for an interactive infographic about renewable energy sources for elementary school students, focusing on solar, wind, and hydroelectric power, with an additional context of illustrating their environmental benefits?
+Can you give a translation of the phrase "Thank you for your hospitality" used during a formal dinner into Japanese.
 {% /callout %}

 {% callout title="Example 3" %}
-Can you provide 10 ideas for a podcast series about personal finance for young adults, focusing on budgeting, investing, and saving for major life goals, with an emphasis on real-life success stories from financially savvy individuals?
+Can you give a translation of the phrase "Good luck in your new job!" used during a farewell party into Mandarin?
 {% /callout %}

 ### Natus aspernatur iste